Resources

 Records

-Store owner and pet context
+Store owner and pet details

 Makes repeat visits smoother